 You can use ribbon charts in Power BI to visualize data, and quickly determine which category of data has the highest rank (largest value).
-Ribbon charts are effective at showing rank change, with the highest rang (value) always displayed on top for each time period.
-Ribbon charts are available in Power BI Desktop starting with the September 2017 release, and in subsequent updates to the Power BI service.
+Ribbon charts are effective at showing rank change, with the highest range (value) always displayed on top for each time period.
+Ribbon charts are available in Power BI Desktop starting with the September 2017 release and in subsequent updates to the Power BI service.

 Create a ribbon chart

-To create a ribbon chart, select ribbon chart from the Visualizations panel.
+To create a ribbon chart, select Ribbon chart from the Visualizations panel.

 Ribbon charts connect a category of data over the visualized time continuum using ribbons, thereby enabling you to see how a given category ranks throughout the span of the chart's x-axis (usually the timeline).

 When you create a ribbon chart, you have formatting options available in the Format section of the Visualizations pane.
 The formatting options for ribbon charts are similar to those for a stacked column chart, with additional formatting options that are specific to the ribbons.